 Medical interventions and technologies are used frequently in all types of medical procedures today and IVF is just one of these that can help towards a happy outcome.

-IVF literally means “fertilisation in glass” except today it is no longer in ‘glass’ it is in ‘plastic’.
+IVF literally means “fertilisation in glass”, except today it is no longer in glass, it is in plastic.
 The process involves fertilising the egg with the sperm in an incubator outside the body, then transferring the best embryo back into the woman’s uterus.
-The whole process, up to the embryo transfer stage, usually takes three-four weeks.
+The whole process, up to the embryo transfer stage, usually takes three to four weeks.

-If after an initial consultation (testing and diagnosis) your specialist determines that IVF is the best treatment plan for you, then below are the normal steps that the IVF treatment will follow.
+If after an initial consultation (testing and diagnosis) your specialist determines that IVF is the best plan for you, then below are the normal steps that the treatment will follow.

 During a regular menstrual cycle, hormones from the pituitary gland – Luteinising Hormone (LH) and Follicle Stimulating Hormone (FSH) – cooperate in the growth and release of an egg from a fluid-filled follicle within the ovary.
 While numerous follicles start growing each month, only one will become mature enough to ovulate.
 Ovulation (release of the egg from the ovary) is caused by an increase in LH about two weeks before menstruation starts.

-There are different forms of IVF treatment: with pituitary suppression prior to starting stimulation (sometimes called long down regulation) and with pituitary suppression after the stimulation has started (sometimes called antagonist cycle)
+There are different forms of IVF treatment: with pituitary suppression before starting stimulation (sometimes called long downregulation), and with pituitary suppression after the stimulation has started (sometimes called the antagonist cycle).